WebOrigami/docs/src/content/cli/intro4.md

 It is easy to transform an entire explorable graph of one type of object into a new graph of a different type of object.
 You only need to identify or define a one-to-one transformation function that handles a single object, and ori can apply that as a many-to-many transformation of an entire graph.

-The second argument to `map` is a function.
+The second argument to `@map/values` is a function.
 Technically, the second argument can be any explorable graph, but for the moment, we'll use a regular JavaScript function.

-The `map` example above takes the original greetings graph:
+The map example above takes the original greetings graph:

 <figure>
 {{ @svg intro/greetings.yaml }}